sinaa/train-simulator/README.md

 Maps can be created in YAML format.
 You can pass custom maps to the program using the argument:

     java -jar train-simulator.jar --maps=path/to/my_map.yaml,path/to/map/folder,...

+All maps used to evaluate this study are [available here](https://github.com/sinaa/train-simulator/releases/download/1.0.0/experiment-maps.zip).

 ### Output folder